Concordium/concordium.github.io/source/testnet/see-also/glossary.rst

 ===============

 An intial account is an account submitted to the chain by the identity provider, during the process of requesting a new identity.
-The initial account can do perform all of the same actions as a regular account, however the real life identity of the owner of initial account is known by the identity provider which submitted it to the chain.
+The initial account can perform all of the same actions as a regular account, however the real life identity of the owner of initial account is known by the identity provider which submitted it to the chain.
 In contrast, the real life identity of the